 UCS is an equal opportunity employer continually seeking to diversify its staff.
 In particular, we're dedicated to broadening opportunities for individuals from demographic groups that are historically underrepresented in the sciences and in environmental advocacy.
 We're also committed to building an inclusive workplace culture where talented people of widely diverse backgrounds can thrive.
 We've adopted this commitment because we believe the inclusion of culturally diverse perspectives will improve our work and produce better societal and environmental outcomes for all, including historically disenfranchised communities.
 We are actively seeking people who bring diverse backgrounds and perspectives to join us in this work.

-Compensation, Hours and Location: This is a full-time position based in UCS's Oakland, CA office.
-For those who meet all position requirements, the salary is in the high $80,000s.
+Compensation, Hours and Location: This is a full-time position based in UCS's Cambridge office.
+For those who meet all position requirements, the salary is around $42,000.
 UCS offers excellent benefits and a rewarding work environment.
 Information about the organization is available at http://www.ucsusa.org.
 A listing of all open jobs is available at https://www.ucsusa.org/about/jobs-ucs.